 Sculpture + Installation

-Exploring space, composition and materials is the focus of this major.
-Coursework covers both traditional figure sculpture as well as contemporary installations.
+Explore space, composition and materials while designing contemporary installations.
 Create large-scale, 3-dimensional work that incorporates found objects as well as original forms created from clay, metal, plaster or wood.
 Forging, carving and building techniques are learned in the studio, giving you access to tools used by professional artists.
 As part of the Summer Institute, you will visit galleries and museums to study ancient and modern sculpture in context.

 Interactive Game Design